 Shi has been instrumental in physically tracking the source of coronaviruses, including COVID-19, to specific bat roosts, enclaves, caves, and flolocas.
 Her research and wisdom are necessary for discussing the ethical implications of intrinsic and extrinsic relationships with bats.
 Wildlife, livestock, and even nearby human life can find resistance over longer periods of time, but move or distress bats, wildlife, or domestic animals as reservoir hosts into novel populations, and the results are devastating.
 We need to learn about these complex flows, for-align them in daily life, and build them into our consciousness as we move away from the Anthropocene and into the Symbiocene.

 Second is this critical appraisal from Berkeley Uni, California, of the astonishing superior immunity of bats compared to our own, which is pathetic by comparison.
 Bats can teach us so much on immunity, floloca, and in our own behaviours.
 Praximund must be shown towards them and for our own good too.
 And onwards into time.

 As part of nature, we may respect the life of fellow symlings, the bats, and offer peace and protection for them.
 This will be difficult when habitats are valuable to expanding human populations.
 But it is a process we need to accelerate, to be ahead of any new curve of disease infection rate, instead of having to “flatten it.”
 We need to be ahead of any of the numerous other novel or bat-surviving viruses ever-patient in finding their moment to “come home”.
 Listen to Shi.

 As in Earth Crisis itself, there’s a need to pull people towards this kind of love, rather than push, bully, and drive.
-An ethic of care towards food, water, energy, and shelter for all humans is important, and we must avoid abuse and trade underground.
-True equity for all will help solve this and in our responses to COVID-19.
+An ethic of care towards food, water, energy, and shelter for all humans is important, and we must avoid abuse and trade going “underground”.
+True equity for all life will help solve this and in our responses to COVID-19.
 Offering structural love and Cherishism as New Measures is a good thing to come to all places, and soon.